nextguys/lively-next-relaunch/explanation/modules.md

 2. **Module-Based Evaluation**: Here, the variables of a module scope captured during custom transpilation are made available to the expression.
 This setup also supports the evaluation of partial module-specific expressions, such as `import` or `export` statements.
 This functionality is not available with the native `eval()` and is achieved by transforming module-specific syntax into statements that correctly access values from the module's `recorder` object.

 3. **Remote run-time Evaluation**: This environment supports evaluation in separate run-times, such as different browsers, servers, or `lively.next` instances running on different hardware.
 The source transpilation process ensures that all necessary modules and packages are imported, enabling the evaluation to proceed smoothly in the different environment.
+Remote evaluation can both be performed on per module basis or custom variable mapping, as explained before.

 ## Modules in lively.next